rosettatype/hyperglot/README.md

 **This is a work in progress provided AS IS.
 If you want to contribute, do get in touch!**

-## Structure of the Rosetta database

-1. language records are indexed by ISO 639-3 three-letter codes
+## Database

+The database is stored in the YAML file `hyperglot.yaml`.

+### Languages

+The highest level entries represent languages indexed using the ISO 639-3 code.

+A brief note about a special kind of languages, first.
+[Macrolanguages](https://en.wikipedia.org/wiki/ISO_639_macrolanguage) are used by the ISO standard to keep ISO 639-2 and ISO 639-3 compatible in situations where one language entry was replaced by many.
+In this database macrolanguages group multiple individual languages.
+Most of them are not presented in any listings.
+The individual languages they contain are shown instead.
+However, in some situations, it is our preference to present some of the macrolanguages as if they were individual languages.
+This is mainly to simplify the listings or to deal with scarcity of information for the individual languages.

+Each language entry can have these attributes which default to empty string or list unless stated otherwise:

-2. a language `name` is also based on ISO 639-3.
-There is an option to override this and set a `preferred_name` in case the ISO name is pejorative or racist.
+- `name` (required): the English name of the language.
+This is also based on ISO 639-3.
+- `preferred_name` (optional): an override of the ISO 639-3 name.
+This is useful when the ISO 639-3 name  is pejorative or racist.
 We also use this to simplify very long names and where we have a preference (e.g. Sami over Saami).
-3. a language can contain a list of `orthographies`
-4. in case a language is a macrolanguage, it has an attribute `includes` which is a list of language codes of the sub-languages.
-If a sub-language does not have any orthography defined, it can use one defined for the macrolanguage.
-If there is one.
-A macrolanguages are not typically presented.
-In case there are too many individual sub-languages with insufficient information, we use attribute `preferred_as_individual: true` to indicate that this macrolanguage will be treated exceptionally as an individual language.
-5. an orthography is a list of character sets:
+- `autonym` (optional): the name of the language in the language itself.
+- `orthographies` (optional): a list of orthographies for this language.
+They are described below.
+If missing, it is inherited from a parent macrolanguage if this exist.
+- `includes` (optional) is used for macrolanguages only, contains a list of ISO 639-3 codes referring to the sub-languages of the macrolanguage.
+See below for a note about macrolanguages.
+- `preferred_as_individual` (optional, defaults to: `false`), used for macrolanguages only: `true` or `false`, indicates that the macrolanguage will be presented exceptionally as single individual language.
+We use this when there are too many individual sub-languages with insufficient information.
+- `speakers` (optional) is a number of L1 speakers obtained from Wikipedia.
+Note that this is a number of speakers, thus one needs to account for literacy rate in particular language.
+This can an integer or a range.
+- `speakers_date` (optional) is the publication date of the reference used for the speakers count on Wikipedia.
+- `status` (required, defaults to `living`) may be one of `historical, constructed, living`.
+- `source` (optional) is a list of source names used to define the orthographies, e.g. Wikipedia, Omniglot, Alvestrand.
+See below for the complete list.
+- `todo_status` (required, defaults to `todo`): one of `todo, done, confirmed` with the following meaning:
+  - `todo` for unfinished entries which may be used to detect a potential language support with little certainty.
+  - `done` for entries we have checked with at least two sources.
+  - `confirmed` for entries confirmed by a native speaker or a linguist.
+- `note` (optional): a note of any kind.

+The attributes starting with `preferred_` are set according to our preference.
+They can be turned off when using the database via the CLI tool or module to strictly adhere to ISO 639-3.

+### Orthographies

+A language can refer to one or more orthographies.
+Macrolanguages *typically* do not refer to any.
+An orthography specifies the script and characters from this script used to represent the language.
+There can be multiple orthographies for the same language using the same script.
+Each orthographic entry can have these attributes which default to empty string or list unless stated otherwise:

-	- `base` is a string of space-separated characters from the language’s standard alphabet, syllabary, or an approximation of those.
+- `required` (required): a string of characters or combinations of characters that are required to represent the language in common texts.
+This typically maps to a standard alphabet or syllabary for the language or am approximation of thereof.
-	- `auxiliary` is a string of space-separated characters that are used in very common loan words or in reference literature (e.g. linguistic)
+- `auxiliary` (optional): a string of characters or combinations of characters that are not part of the standard alphabet, but appear in very common loan words or in reference literature.
+Deprecated characters can be included here too, e.g. `ş ţ` for Romanian.
-	- `combinations` is a string with combinations of characters or characters and marks that should be supported by the font.
-6. each orthography has a `script` specified with a four-letter Unicode tag (Latn, Arab, Cyrl, …) and `status` which can be `deprecated`, `secondary`, `local` or `living/active` (default when the attribute is missing).
-Both `deprecated` and `secondary` are ignored when claiming a support for a particular language and orthography.
+- `numerals` (optional, defaults to `0123456789`): a string of numeric characters required for this language in this orthography.
+- `autonym` (optional): the name of the language in the language itself using this orthography.
+If missing, the `autonym` defined in the parent language entry is used.
+- `script` (required): a four-letter Unicode tag referring to a script of this orthography, e.g. Latn, Arab, Cyrl.
+- `status` (required, defaults to `living`): one of: `deprecated, secondary, local, living`.
 The value `local` refers to an orthography which is used only is specific region.
-7. an `autonym` (name of the language in the language itself) is typically specified on the level of orthographies, but sometimes it is specified for a language, e.g. for a macrolanguage.
-The orthography autonym and name override the corresponding attributes of the language.
-8. each languages can also have the following additional attributes:
-	- a number of native `speakers`.
-Note that this is a number of speakers, thus one needs to account for literacy rate in particular language.
-This can be a range.
-To indicate how up to date the number is, a `speakers_date` is provided referring to the publication date of a reference used on Wikipedia.
-	- a `status` which can be `historical`, `constructed`, or `living` (default when the attribute is missing).
-	- `source` is a list of sources used to define the orthographies.
+- `note` (optional): a note of any kind.

-The database is stored in a YAML file `data/rosetta.yaml`.
-Here are two basic examples:

-### An individual language with one orthography
+### Example of individual language with one orthography

 ```
 dan: